-It is intended that the proxy in the form presented will be voted, unless otherwise indicated, for the election of the Class III director nominees to the Board of Directors.
+It is intended that proxies will be voted, unless otherwise indicated, for the election of the Class I director nominees to the Board of Directors.
 If any of the nominees should for any reason be unable or unwilling to serve at any time prior to the Annual Meeting, the proxies will be voted for the election of such substitute nominee as the Board of Directors may designate.

-Nominees for Class III Directors
+Nominees for Class I Directors

-The names of the nominees for Class III directors and certain information about each as of April 10, 2017 are set forth below.
+The names of the nominees for Class I directors and certain information about each as of April 9, 2018 are set forth below.